-Rhonda is curating a fashion exhibition, Blurred Boundaries: Fashion as an Art, in Santa Barbara, California.
+Rhonda’s recent curatorial project is titled Blurred Boundaries: Fashion as an Art, exhibited at GraySpace Gallery, Santa Barbara, California.
 The worlds of art and fashion design are overlapping, signifying blurred boundaries.
 This exhibition showcases fashion as an art, on par with any other visual art.

 Rhonda is a guest speaker at the Art Institute of California [AI] Fashion NOW Symposium and is an industry participant to the AI graduate’s Portfolio Review.
 Rhonda is a fashion show advisor; consulted for Blackboard Gallery’s Invierno Fashion Show; and a fashion show judge for The Art Institute of California Spotlight Fashion Show.
 Rhonda is a VIP industry guest of numerous Fashion Week events across the globe; guest invitee of the annual La Jolla International Fashion Film Festival & Awards; and guest fashion editor for society805.com.

 The power of fashion lies in its ability to transform identity and culture.